LedgerHQ/clear-signing-erc7730-registry/developer-preview/README.md

-# Clear Signing Developer Preview Tool
+# Clear Signing Developer Preview

 Run this web app locally to preview how Clear Signed messages will appear on device.